Drug

 3.

-Relying on medicinal treatment encourages patients
+medicinal treatment encourages patients to pursue their

-aggravate ones medical condition, contribute to
+medical condition, contribute to recurrent Candida

-recurrent Candida infections and lead to other health
+infections and lead to other health

 complications.